Chlamydia in Pregnancy

 Depending on your personal situation, you may or may not need extra medical consideration.

-Effect on your baby – if you have chlamydia while you are pregnant, there is a chance you could pass it onto your baby if the infection is not treated:
+If you have chlamydia while you are pregnant, there is a chance you could pass it onto your baby if the infection is not treated:

 • If chlamydia is successfully treated during pregnancy then your baby is safe from the infection